Lokathor/lokathor.github.io/prng/README.md

 ## Xor Array Generator

-Having a Digit Counter Generator with block output is fine sometimes.
+Having a Digit Counter Generator with block output is fine for some of our `k`-dimensional needs.
-On the other hand, we might want a generator that has normal "one value at a time" output, and just *happens* to also provide `k`-dimensional equidistribution as well.
+On the other hand, we might want a generator that has normal "one value at a time" output, and just *happens* to also provide `k`-dimensional equidistribution as well if we use it that way.
 Like I said, the PCG paper has a second extension scheme we can use for this situation.

 This time our generator will be fundamentally "one" generator, with only one `position` value.